-Any professional staff member whose physical characteristics, appearance, behavior, or breath odor suggests to a supervisor that s/he may be under the influence of alcohol may be requested to take a breathalyzer test at the Wayland City Police Department or State Police Department.
-If the results of the test are positive, the staff member may be subject to discipline up to and including termination.
+Any professional staff member whose physical characteristics, appearance, behavior, or breath odor suggests to a supervisor that s/he may be under the influence of alcohol or any other substance may be requested to take a test at the Wayland City Police Department, State Police Department, or a medical facility.
+If the results of the test are positive or the employee refuses consent to testing, the staff member may be subject to discipline up to and including termination.